mantidproject/mantid/docs/source/interfaces/Indirect Fitting.rst

    calculated fit and the lower mini-plot displaying the difference between the input data and the fit.

-7. Alternatively, you can click **Fit Single Spectrum** to perform a fit only for the spectrum currently displayed in the upper mini-plot.
+7. Alternatively, you can click **Fit Single Spectrum** to perform a fit on just the currently displayed spectrum.
    Do not click this for the purposes of this demonstration.

 8. In the **Output** section, select the **Msd** parameter and then click **Plot**.
 This plots the Msd parameter which can be found within the _Results group workspace.